The Addiction to Dissipation

 Our inherited sin nature is a by-product of “the ancient serpent’s” successful strategy to tempt, seduce, and deceive the Almighty Creator’s first children.
 (Genesis 3:1-13) After Adam and Eve fell through Satan’s enticements, the enemy continued working throughout history to draw God’s children away from His holy eternal presence.
 Yahshua (Jesus) the Messiah stated, “Satan is the ruler of this world.”
 (John 14:30) Truly, the ancient wicked ruler seeks to hold fallen humanity captive to the sinful flesh nature and its incessant desire for this world, [see footnotes below] which in reality is Satan’s domain of darkness, deception, defilement, and demonic control.
 (Revelation 12:9, see Ephesians 2:2) The devil and his demons, working through rebellious humanity, are continually trying to keep even God’s redeemed children captive to deception.
 It is written that Satan is "the father of lies”, his purpose is to “deceive all of mankind”.
 (John 8:44, Revelation 12:9) Yahshua (Jesus) and the apostles made it clear, “Watch out that no one deceives you.”
 (Matthew 24:4)

 Our Savior gave an explicit warning against a subtle, yet pervasive form of Satan’s strategy regarding our priorities and choices in life.
 He emphatically proclaimed to His redeemed remnant, “Be on guard, that your hearts may not be weighted down with dissipation and drunkenness and the worries of life, and that day, come on you suddenly like a trap; …” (Luke 21:34) Since our Savior warned us to be on guard against dissipation, it is important we understand what it is in order to avoid it.
 Simply put, dissipation is the wasting of our precious lives, limited time, energy, affection, talents, and resources on anything and everything that is led by the flesh and not by the Holy Spirit.
 Dissipation keeps our focus and affections below on the “here and now” in this temporary world, rather than above preparing for the eternal “hereafter”, united with our soon coming King in His Heavenly Kingdom.
-Yahshua (Jesus) gave us instruction to combat the preoccupation with this passing world, proclaiming, “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.”
-(Matthew 16:24) It is a vital requirement that we be “crucified to the world and the world to us.”
+Yahshua (Jesus) gave us instruction to combat the preoccupation with this passing world, proclaiming, “If anyone desires to come after Me, let him deny himself, and take up his cross, and follow Me.
+For whoever desires to save his life will lose it, but whoever loses his life for My sake will find it.”
+(Matthew 16:24-25) It is a vital requirement that we be “crucified to the world and the world to us.”
 (Galatians 6:14) Dissipation keeps us from denying ourselves, instead, we end up denying the Holy Spirit’s power to overcome our unruly flesh and its continual desires for the things of this world.
 The endless preoccupations, which are strong gravitational pulls of the world system, keep us from ascending new heights in the Spirit, where we are redeemed to “live and move and have our being.”
 (Acts 17:28) Dissipation will be Satan’s victory shout over our lives, unless we rise up by the power of the Holy Spirit, to challenge and defeat it in our moment by moment everyday lives.

 Messiah continually warned against dissipation as seen in the parable of the different soils, magnifying the reality that “… the cares of this world, the deceitfulness of riches, and the desires for other things enter in and choke the word, and it becomes unfruitful.”
 (Mark 4:19) “The Holy Spirit is jealous” for our undivided affection and wholehearted surrendered obedience.
 (James 4:5) He is shaking and waking us up in order to stop us on the reckless “broad path” of dissipation and preoccupation with this world.
 (Matthew 7:13) The Apostle James admonishes us saying, “Do you not know that friendship with the world is hostility toward God?
 Therefore whoever wants to be a friend of the world makes himself an enemy of God.”
 (James 4:4) We must repent of any and everything that continually draws our attention and wholehearted affection away from our Savior and His coming heavenly kingdom.
 (Revelation 17:14) Apostle Paul instructs us, “Set your mind on things above, not on things on the earth.”
 (Colossians 3:2) The apostle further asks, “Do you not know that your body is a temple of the Holy Spirit within you, whom you have from God, and that you are not your own?
 For you have been bought for a price: therefore glorify God in your body.”
 (1 Corinthians 6:19-20)